totalspectrum/spin2cpp/doc/general.md

 If two functions have identical code, output only one copy of the function.
 Currently only checked in the assembly backend, bytecode is still to come.

+### Peek into function calls to see which registers are used (-O2, -Opeek-args)

+Looks into function definitions to determine whether an argument register is used there.
+By default it is assumed that all argument registers may be changed within a function, but with this optimization we check for some special cases to save having to copy arguments to other registers.

 ### Common Subexpression Elimination (-O2, -Ocse)

 Code like: